 The eyes provide the brain with vital information regarding balance and coordination, so when the eye-brain connection is affected you may feel off-balance.
 This is especially true when a binocular vision disorder is present.
 Even the slightest misalignment of the eyes can make you feel dizzy, light-headed, or lose balance.
 Small degrees of misalignment can often be overlooked during routine eye exams, making it all the more important to see a neuro-optometrist in the presence of symptoms.

 Another possible after-effect of a concussion or other TBI is difficulty concentrating, especially when reading.
 It may be challenging to keep your place on the page or smoothly navigate along a sentence without having to stop and close your eyes momentarily for relief.
 Other potential challenges include problems with comprehension, memory difficulties, or trouble with multitasking.

 How A Neuro-Optometrist Can Help

 Neuro-optometrists are Doctors of Optometry (OD) who’ve been through postgraduate training to assess and treat visual disorders related to TBI and other similar conditions.
 The goal of neuro-optometric rehabilitation is to retrain the eyes and brain to work in unison and regain clear and comfortable vision by using specific visual exercises.
 Just as with any other rehabilitation therapy, the earlier one starts the rehabilitation program following a TBI, the higher the chance of recovering lost visual skills.

-The Vision Therapy Center at Blacksburg Eye Associates provides neuro-optometric rehabilitation therapy and other services to patients from Blacksburg, Radford, Christiansburg, New River Valley, and throughout Virginia.
+Blacksburg Eye Associates provides neuro-optometric rehabilitation therapy and other services to patients from Blacksburg, Radford, Christiansburg, New River Valley, and throughout Virginia.